Li-Tian/neo/Documentation/articles/consensus/consensus_algorithm.md

 <center><h2> The dBFT Algorithm </h2></center>

-&emsp;&emsp;dBFT(Delegated Byzantine Fault Tolerant) algorithm is based on PBFT(Practical Byzantine Fault Tolerance) algorithm, more suitable in blockchain.
+&emsp;&emsp;The  dBFT(Delegated Byzantine Fault Tolerant) algorithm is based on PBFT(Practical Byzantine Fault Tolerance) algorithm, more suitable in blockchain.
 PBFT algorithm can solve distributed network consensus effectively, but the more nodes join, the faster the performance drops, as the time complexity is O(n<sup>2</sup>) .
 On this basis, NEO proposes a dBFT algorithm which combines the characteristics of PoS mode.
 By voting on the blockchain, it decides the next round of consensus nodes, namely authorizing a few nodes to create block, and the other nodes as ordinary nodes to receive and verify block.

 * **Consensus Node**: This node participates in the consensus activity, make a block proposal and vote.

 * **Ordinary Node**: This node can transfer, make a transaction, but not participate in the consensus activity.

-* **Speaker(One)**: The Speaker is responsible for transmitting a block proposal to the system.
+* **Speaker(One)**: The Speaker is responsible for transmitting a proposal block to the system.

-* **Delegates(Multiple)**: Delegates are responsible for voting on the block proposal.
+* **Delegates(Multiple)**: Delegates are responsible for voting on the proposal block.
 The proposal will be accepted, if more than `2f+1` consensus nodes vote it.

 * **Validator**: Nodes participating in elections, namely consensus candidate nodes.

 * **View**: The dataset used during one consensus activity.
-The view number start from 0 in each round, and increase number when reach a consensus failed in one round.
+The view number start from 0 in each round, and increase number when reach on a consensus failed in one round.

 ## Algorithm Flow